 On March 17, 2021, the Company closed a transaction whereby a post-buy-down interest of 0.75% of the Company's up to 3.5% NSR royalty held on its TZ Royalty was transferred to Metalla Royalty & Streaming Ltd. for total consideration of \$9 million in cash.
 On August 19, 2021, the Company closed a transaction whereby the Company transferred to Osisko Gold Royalties Ltd. the remaining 2.75% NSR royalty held on its TZ Royalty for total consideration of \$10 million in cash.
-During the year ended December 31, 2021, the Company recorded a gain of \$6,727,564 in conjunction with these transactions of which a gain of \$2,795,327 relates to the six months ended June 30, 2021.
+During the nine months ended September 30, 2021, the Company recorded a gain of \$6,727,564 in conjunction with these transactions.